fwtrailsapp/AppApi/README.md

-# City of Fort Wayne Greenways and Trail Department REST API (CRAPI) Overview
+# City of Fort Wayne Greenways and Trails Department REST API (CRAPI) Overview

 All calls will be sent to
 http://68.39.46.187:50000/GreenwayCap/DataRelay.svc/